 If you asked four different Coca Cola bottle collectors what the term "antique Coke bottle" means to them, you most likely will get four different answers.
 The answers would be something like this:

 - An antique purist may say any Coke bottle that is more than 100 years old qualifies as an antique.

 - Another collector may say any Coca Cola bottle that is more than 50 years old is an antique.

 - One may answer the question by saying Hutchinson bottles are the only ones qualifying as antiques.

 - Another by responding any bottle that is older than himself is an antique.

 In the world of soda bottle collecting, the question of how old does a soda bottle have to be for it to be considered an antique is often confusing.
-To add to the confusion, the popular auction website eBay, lists coca cola bottles from 1900 to present day as modern, and anything older than 1900 as antique.
+To add to the confusion, eBay lists Coca Cola bottles from 1900 to present day as modern, and anything older than 1900 as antique.